MRH-66/AskUni-AI/README.md

 3️⃣ **Download the LLMs (Hugging Face Checkpoints)**

-Open CMD in the project directory and then download these models.
+➡️Open CMD in the project directory and then download these models.
 Make sure you have at least 20GB of free space available on the disk
 ```bash
 git clone https://huggingface.co/facebook/bart-large-cnn
 git clone https://huggingface.co/MBZUAI/LaMini-GPT-1.5B